KQM-git/TCL/docs/evidence/equipment/weapons.md

 [YouTube](https://youtu.be/j6-HC--0M6I)

-Using Noblesse as control test, enter/exit domain removes all effects but doesn't reset burst and skill cooldown.
+Using Noblesse as control test, enter/exit domain removes all effects but doesn't reset Burst and Skill cooldown.
 However, Xiphos timer reset after removed so it reapplies almost instantly.

 **Significance:**
 Mostly fluff, just to confirm that the Tulaytullah Weapon Series that Xiphos and Evenstar belongs in have 100% buff up-time regardless of the situations, except for the 1.067s delay at the start.